khulnasoft-lab/design.khulnasoft.com/contents/usability/destructive-actions.md

 ---
 name: Destructive actions
-summary: Emphasizing the importance of appropriate friction to prevent accidental actions and help a user understand consequences.
+summary: Emphasize the importance of appropriate friction to prevent accidental actions and help users understand consequences.
 ---

 Friction in the user interface is often regarded as something to avoid or resolve.
 However, it can be useful to prevent a user from completing a destructive action when the consequences may be unknown.